anfinil/activity-feed/README.md

 ## ActiveFeed

-This is a ruby implementation of **a fast and scalable "write-time" activity feed for a typical social network-like application.
-The library provides a default Redis-based backend implementation, but the API allows to swap it out relatively easily.**.
+This is a ruby implementation of a fast activity feed commonly used in a typical social network-like applications.
+The implementation is optimized for **read-time performance** and high concurrency (lots of users).
+A default Redis-based backend implementation is provided, with the API supporting new backends very easily.**

-__This project is sponsored by [Simbi, Inc.](https://simbi.com)_
+_This project is sponsored by [Simbi, Inc.](https://simbi.com)_

 > **WARNING: this project is under active development, and is not yet finished**